rocktimsaikia/compound-interest-calculator/README.md

-# Compound Interest Calculator :
+# Compound Interest Calculator

 A minimal compound interest calculator that displays the total return of a compounded investment over a specified time period.

-> Currently work in progress!
+> :bulb: Currently work in progress!

-## Tech Stack:
+## Tech Stack
 - ReactJS
 - ViteJS
 - Typescript